jdaymude/xbox2local/README.md

 - `--media_type {screenshots, gameclips, both}` allows you to specify whether to download only screenshots, only game clips, or both.
 The default is both.

-After running **xbox2local** at least once in which it succeeds in downloading your media, a `history.json` file will be created in your `users/<your username>` directory.
+After running **xbox2local** at least once in which it succeeds in downloading your media, a `history.csv` file will be created in your `users/<your username>` directory.
-This file stores the ID of every screenshot and game clip that **xbox2local** has previously downloaded so that, on subsequent runs, it does not download duplicates.
+This file stores the metadata of every screenshot and game clip that **xbox2local** has previously downloaded so that, on subsequent runs, it does not download duplicates.
 If for whatever reason you want to start fresh and redownload all media stored by Xbox Live, simply delete/move this file.